 Do you ever wonder how you can cultivate what you feel as a weakness and vulnerability in you into courage and ability?
-Brene Brown points out how we all admire courage and daring in others but when it comes to ourselves, we may be paralyzed by shame, or fear or other self judgements passed on to us from cultural expectations.
-If you have that inkling of wondering about how you can cultivate your vulnerability into ability, then, you are courageously ready to take the next step of transforming your heart.
+Brene Brown points out how we all admire courage and daring in others, But, she says, when it comes to ourselves, we may be paralyzed by shame, or fear or other self judgements passed on to us from cultural expectations.
+If you are wondering how to cultivate your vulnerability into ability, you’re ready to begin transforming your heart.
 We will explore how through Mindfulness-Self Compassion.

 Are you still with me, or did you move on to the next article because you are feeling uncomfortable or afraid reading these words?
 Sit with these feelings, feel them in your body, what are they about anyway?
 What message do they have for you?

-Did I say your transforming your heart?
+Did I say you’re transforming your heart?
 Yes, I did, because this kind of vulnerability work takes courage and bravery, which come from the heart.
-While the mind is great at analyzing and planning how to do things, it is not equipped to step into the unknown and uncharted territories.
+Consequently, while the mind is great at analyzing and planning things, it’s not equipped to step into uncharted territories.
 The latter is the territory of the heart.
-The mind likes to navigate the surface of life that it can grasp, measure, compare and map out, while the heart holds the compass of what is important to us and showing us the way to what is mostly important to us, from relationships, hopes, dreams, values and much more.
-The heart has the ability to be the crucible holding the fires of transformation, burning needless fluff that gets in the way, while the most important precious valuable gifts of your life emerge having survived the purification in the crucible of trials.
+The mind likes to navigate the surface of life that it can grasp, measure, compare and map out.
+On the other hand, the heart holds the compass of what is important to us.
+It shows us the way to what is most important – from relationships to hopes, dreams, values, and much more.
+Moreover, the heart has the ability to be the crucible holding the fires of transformation, burning needless fluff that gets in the way, while the most important precious valuable gifts of your life emerge having survived the purification in the crucible of trials.

 Kristen Neff and Christopher Germer developed Mindfulness-Self Compassion (MSC) practices that teach you to transform your vulnerability into amazing abilities.
 They refer to it as the Yin and Yang of Mindfulness Self-Compassion.
 MSC helps you cultivate new relationships with yourself and your experiences in your life.

-- Common Humanity: If you answered yes to having self judgement towards yourself in the previous paragraph, then you are not alone because most of us do it to ourselves.
+- Common Humanity: If you answered yes to having self judgement towards yourself, you are not alone because most of us do it to ourselves.
 Sit with that for a second and repeat to yourself, “I am not alone.”
-How did that feel in your body?
-One of the challenges with self judgement is that it makes you feel isolated and cut off from others.
-Self-judgement inherently brings with it self separation from others.
+How did that feel?
+One of the challenges with self judgement is that it inherently brings with it self separation from others.
 As though your problem or difficulty is yours alone, and you are the only one dealing with it, and nobody else has dealt with it.
 The more isolated you feel, the more you judge yourself, which causes you to feel more isolated.
 Do you see how the vicious cycle goes?
 Self- compassion is embedded in a sense of interconnection and common humanity: the pain you feel in difficult time is similar to the pain your friend feels in difficult times.
-With self-compassion, every moment of difficulty, of vulnerability, that you feel is a moment that you can feel closer and more connected to others.
+With self-compassion, every moment of difficulty, of vulnerability, that you feel is a moment that you can feel more connected to others.

-- Mindfulness: Mindfulness is an awareness and a practice of paying attention to the moment, without judgement and in the present moment.
-It neither exaggerates, avoids or resists the current present experience.
+- Mindfulness: Mindfulness is an awareness and a practice of paying attention to the present moment, without judgement.
+It neither exaggerates, avoids, nor resists the present experience.
 In this receptive awareness of your experience, you become aware of your feelings and thoughts and are able to be with them as they simply are, without judgement or emotional charge.

-You may be wondering what putting the three above ingredients (Self-kindness, common humanity and mindfulness) together look like?
-The acceptance of what is that mindfulness brings helps lessen self-judgement which in turns helps to recognize our common humanity.
+Meanwhile, you may be wondering what putting the three above ingredients (Self-kindness, common humanity and mindfulness) together look like?
+The acceptance of what mindfulness brings can help reduce self-judgement, which in turns helps to recognize our common humanity.
 Self-kindness lessens the impact of negative emotions which makes it easier to be mindful of them.
-Do you see how this healthy cycle helps you to cultivate your vulnerability into an amazing ability to brave through life?
+Do you see how this healthy cycle helps you to cultivate your vulnerability into an amazing ability to be more brave through life?

 Now that you have learned about three ingredients of Mindfulness Self-Compassion, how can you apply them to transforming your vulnerability and living from your very brave heart?

 Self-Compassion has two seemingly opposite sides that are essentially complementary to each other and interdependent.
 This is similar to the Yin and Yang in traditional Chinese philosophy.
 One side cannot exist without the other, and each is called upon at different times.
-The yin of self-compassion involves being with yourself in a compassionate way.
+As a result, the yin of self-compassion involves being with yourself in a compassionate way.
 The yang of self-compassion is about how you act in the world.

 - Comforting: This is something you likely do for a dear friend who is struggling.
 And just as you provide that to your friend, you can direct that to yourself by providing support to your emotional needs.